-Liberty is a solicitor in the international department.
+Liberty is a senior associate solicitor in the international group litigation department.

 Liberty joined Leigh Day as a trainee solicitor in 2016.
 She trained in the international department and completed a six month secondment at Amnesty International.

-Prior to joining Leigh Day, Liberty interned at the AIRE Centre advising EU nationals on their rights as well as assisting to prepare submissions to the ECtHR.
-Whilst completing her Legal Practice Course, Liberty worked at Doughty Street Chambers, running all aspects of Edward Fitzgerald QC’s practice and assisting with preparations for both the Supreme Court and the Privy Council.
+Prior to joining Leigh Day, Liberty interned at the AIRE Centre assisting to prepare submissions to the ECtHR.
+Whilst completing her Legal Practice Course, Liberty worked at Doughty Street Chambers, running all aspects of Edward Fitzgerald KC’s practice.
 Liberty completed her LLB at the London School of Economics and has an LLM in International Human Rights Law from Birkbeck University.